Who was Raymond A. Yoder?

 Based on a review of the application materials and the following considerations, the art faculty will select one or two students to receive this scholarship.

-- Full time student with a declared art major
+- Full-time current student with a declared art or graphic design major

 - Applicant must be able to achieve junior or senior standing by the following fall term when the award begins